 As the name already implies, a local/independent company in Chile is, contrary to branches, an independent legal structure.

 A local/independent company (also called a subsidiary) has the advantage that if it is owned by a parent company, the subsidiary can be used as a ´liability shield´, limiting the parent companies potential losses/liabilities.
 For example, if a local legal entity runs into legal issues, only this entity is liable, and not the parent company (who may have a greater quantity of assets).

 Another advantage of forming a subsidiary is that it provides the structural framework which allows a company to create its own brand/identity, separate to that of the parent company.
 This re-branding may be vital in the company´s overall business plan.

 Unsure About Which Chilean Legal Entity Fits Your Business Needs?

 Although Chile is considered a relatively easy country easy to do business in, difficulties are common during the incorporation phase.
 For this reason, it is advisable to work with a local partner.
 At Biz Latin Hub we have a team of professionals that offer guidance with company formation and other business processes.
-Reach out to Allan, Country Manager of Biz Latin Hub Chile at [email protected] and see how we can support you and your business in Chile.
+Reach out to Allan, Country Manager of Biz Latin Hub Chile here at Biz Latin Hub and see how we can support you and your business in Chile.